 Second, voice searching is inherently location-focused.
 The goal of a voice-enabled device is to find the best one answer to the query.
 To do this, the user’s location needs to be considered.
 While standard search engines also consider location when returning search results, it’s not as prioritized.

-You’re probably still wondering why all this matter.
+You’re probably still wondering why all this matters.
 Well, it matters because of your content, your website, your entire brand needs to be optimized for voice search.

 The phrase “micro-moments” was coined by Google back in 2015.
 Micro-moments are those brief moments throughout a customer’s day in which they reach for their mobile device to learn something, do something, or buy something.